NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

           \key SpaceHeatingCoolingMode
           \key Scheduled
           \default SurfaceTemperature
-      A4 , \field Stimuli Thermal Absorptance Relationship Data Name
+      A4 , \field Trigger Thermal Absorptance Relationship Data Name
-          \note A Curve:* or Table:Lookup object encoding the relationship between the stimuli and surface thermal absorptance.
+          \note A Curve:* or Table:Lookup object encoding the relationship between the trigger and surface thermal absorptance.
 For longwave radiation.
-      A5 , \field Stimuli Solar Absorptance Relationship Data Name
+      A5 , \field Trigger Solar Absorptance Relationship Data Name
-          \note A Curve:* or Table:Lookup object encoding the relationship between the stimuli and surface thermal absorptance
+          \note A Curve:* or Table:Lookup object encoding the relationship between the trigger and surface thermal absorptance
       A6 , \field Thermal Absorptance Schedule Name
-          \note only used when Stimuli variable = “scheduled” A7 ; \field Solar Absorptance Schedule Name
+          \note only used when the Trigger Indicator = “Scheduled” A7 ; \field Solar Absorptance Schedule Name
+          \note only used when the Trigger Indicator = “Scheduled”

+### Approach 2:

+Adding two material add-on objects Material:DynamicCoating object:

+    MaterialProperty:VariableThermalAbsorptance,
+      A1 , \field Name
+           \required-field
+           \type object-list
+           \object-list MaterialName
+           \note Regular Material Name to which the additional properties will be added.
+           \note this the material name for the basic material properties.
+      A2 , \field Trigger Indicator
+           \required-field
+           \type choice
+           \key SurfaceTemperature
+           \key SurfaceReceivedSolarRadiation
+           \key SpaceHeatingCoolingMode
+           \key Scheduled
+           \default SurfaceTemperature
+      A3 , \field Trigger Thermal Absorptance Relationship Data Name
+          \note A Curve:* or Table:Lookup object encoding the relationship between the trigger and surface thermal absorptance.
+For longwave radiation.
+      A4 ; \field Thermal Absorptance Schedule Name
+           \note only used when Trigger Indicator = “Scheduled”

+    MaterialProperty:VariableSolarAbsorptance,
+      A1 , \field Name
+           \required-field
+           \type object-list
+           \object-list MaterialName
+           \note Regular Material Name to which the additional properties will be added.
+           \note this the material name for the basic material properties.
+      A2 , \field Trigger Indicator
+           \required-field
+           \type choice
+           \key SurfaceTemperature
+           \key SurfaceReceivedSolarRadiation
+           \key SpaceHeatingCoolingMode
+           \key Scheduled
+           \default SurfaceTemperature
+      A3 , \field Trigger Solar Absorptance Relationship Data Name
+          \note A Curve:* or Table:Lookup object encoding the relationship between the trigger and surface solar absorptance.
+For longwave radiation.
+      A4 ; \field Solar Absorptance Schedule Name
-          \note only used when Stimuli variable = “scheduled”
+           \note only used when Trigger Indicator = “Scheduled”

 ## Proposed additions to Meters:

 N/A